• Home

 Faux gold speckled plastic egg on a wooden bamboo skewer to be used in an Easter floral arrangement

-If you’d like to add your eggs like I did, you’ll need a bamboo skewer to secure them.
+If you’d like to add your eggs as I did, you’ll need a bamboo skewer to secure them.

 Be sure to trim the skewer to the right size so that the eggs tuck in nicely with the height of the arrangement.